 2 – It causes extra wear and tear on your engine;

-3 – Depending on the state of your ICV, “repairing” it would be a very simple process and cost something around ZERO!
+3 – Depending on the state of your ICV, “repairing” it will be a very simple process and costs ZERO!

 Usually it’s just a jammed actuator due to dust, dirt or oil.
 In the worst scenario you have to include a new valve in your shopping list and it might not be that cheap.
 Luckily mine was the first case.

-When you are holding this valve in your hand, if you give it a shake, you should hear a “ding-ding” from inside.
-For example, if this canister was empty and you threw a ball bearing inside… Well, I think the sound would be close enough.
+When you are holding the valve, if you shake it, you should hear a “ding-ding”.
+Similar as if, for example, this canister was empty and you threw a small ball bearing inside.

-Right after removing the ICV from the intake, I gave it a hard shook and couldn’t hear a thing.
-Peeking inside and it was full of gunk so I gave it a spray with contact cleaner and it was moving freely soon after.
+Right after removing the ICV from the intake, I gave it an agressive shake and couldn’t hear a thing.
+Peeking inside and it was full of gunk, so I gave it a spray with contact cleaner and didn’t took long until it was moving freely again.